-Worship unites, transforms, and renews us as beloved children of God.
+Our worship unites, transforms, and renews us as beloved children of God.
 We are united in our prayer, praise, and thanks to God; transformed by the power of God’s Word; and renewed through the grace of Holy Communion.
-We are more than spectators at worship—we become living members of the Body of Christ and heirs of his eternal kingdom.
+We are more than spectators at worship—we become living members of the Body of Christ and heirs of God’s eternal kingdom.

 St. Mary’s welcomes adult and youth volunteers (grade five and above) to assist at worship services:

 - Ushers greet arriving worshipers, help them find seats, and bring the offerings to the altar.

 - Lectors read the first and second lessons at each service.

 - Assisting Ministers offer the Prayers of the People and help serve Communion wine at the altar.

 - Acolytes light the candles on the altar, carry the cross in processions and assist the priest and deacon with Communion preparations at the altar.
 (If no acolyte is scheduled, the Assisting Minister helps with these duties.)